Dirantai/Offworld-Dragon--Supernova/README.md

+**This branch is an experimental usage of Unity version 2019.2.10f**

 # Offworld Dragon: Supernova

 A space game that has been many years in the making, through many different versions and such.
 Using this GitHub I can keep track of each version from now on.